TurkServer/docs/source/index.rst

 Welcome to Turkserver's documentation!
 ======================================

+This documentation is being updated continually and is subject to change.
+If you see anything missing, use the **Edit on GitHub** button at the top right of every page to suggest improvements.

-The main documentation for the site is organized into a couple sections:
+This site is organized into a few sections:

 * :ref:`intro-docs`
 * :ref:`example-docs`